Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 mv env-sample .env
 ```

-From this point on it is assumed that all commands are executed within the unpacked release folder.
-As it is important that the `.env' can be found by Docker-Compose.
+- From this point on it is assumed that all commands are executed within the unpacked release folder.
+- As it is important that the `.env` can be found by Docker-Compose.
-If, as recommended, you run the solution on different machines, it is also assumed that you download and unpack the release package on each machine.
+- If, as recommended, you run the solution on different machines, it is also assumed that you download and unpack the release package on each machine.
 And then provide the `.env` file.
-Furthermore, it is recommended to store the .env as central configuration file in a version management system.
+- Furthermore, it is recommended to store the .env as central configuration file in a version management system.

 Even if otherwise possible, it is recommended to deploy the individual components in the following order.
 For each component you can then check if it is functional.

-#### Elasticsearch
+### Elasticsearch

 Open the `.env` file and configure the ELASTICSEARCH_HOSTS.
 At this point please configure only one Elasticsearch node.
 You can start with a single node and add more nodes later.
 More about this topic [Multi-Node Deployment](#setup-elasticsearch-multi-node) later in the documenation.
 This URL is used by all Elasticsearch clients (Logstash, API-Builder, Filebeat) of the solution to establish communication.
-If you use an external Elasticsearch cluster, please specify which node(s) that are given to you.
+If you use an external Elasticsearch cluster, please specify the node(s) that are given to you.
 Please keep in mind that the hostnames must be resolvable within the docker containers.
 You can also assign the cluster name here if the default: `axway-apim-elasticsearch` is not appropriate.
 Example:
 ```
 ELASTICSEARCH_HOSTS=https://my-elasticsearch-host.com:9200